koureasstavros/TheLittleBaby/documentation/information.md

 **Mixture-of-Experts (MoE)** – is a modular architecture where different "expert" subnetworks are selectively activated per input token, often used to scale models efficiently.

 **Mixture Head Attention (MoH)** – is reimagined as an MoE system, where heads = experts while replaces the standard summation of heads with a weighted, token-specific selection.

+🧩 **Components**

+**Tensor** - A tensor is just a multi-dimensional array of data—like a matrix, but more general.
+In deep learning frameworks like PyTorch or TensorFlow, tensors are the building blocks for storing inputs, outputs, weights, and more.

 🔁 **Training Process**